Hong Kong: Thousands mobilize for anti-triad rally | DW | 27.07.2019

 Defying a police ban, protesters rallied through a New Territories' town where a mob brutally attacked people last week.
 Hong Kong authorities have been criticized for their slow response to the violence.

-Thousands of protesters on Saturday marched through a Hong Kong town to demand action against suspected triad gangs who beat up pro-democracy demonstrators last weekend.
+Thousands of protesters on Saturday marched through a town in northwestern Hong Kong to demand action against suspected triad gangs who beat up pro-democracy demonstrators last weekend.

 The rally in the New Territories close to the border with mainland China went ahead despite a police ban over concerns about reprisal attacks.